-New Federal Requirements have been established that require performance measures and targets be created and tracked to ensure progress is being made toward a safe, efficient and cohesive transportation system.
-Below is some background information on how we got to this point and what the performance management system is and what the Space Coast TPO is doing to address the requirement.
+New Federal Requirements and performance measures are created and tracked to ensure progress is being made towards a safe, efficient and cohesive transportation system.
+The history and Space Coast TPO’s role in the performance management system is explained further below.

 In 2012, Congress passed the Moving Ahead for Progress in the 21st Century Act (MAP-21), which changed the way communities, transportation and planning agencies document and work towards incorporating certain planning factors into their projects.
 This approach was further refined in 2015 with the next Federal Highway Transportation Bill, Fixing America’s Surface Transportation Act (FAST Act).